leonardo-bravop/leonardo-bravop/README.md

   4 weeks team professional project for Balloon Group.
 I worked with 4 developers, and we used SCRUM methodology.

   🔗: https://github.com/leonardo-bravop/Match-Maker

-  Features:

-  - Register, Login, Logout and user session persistance with JWT auth.
-  - Edit user info and picture with Firebase storage
-  - Create a public or private League with secret key for joining.
-  - Search a public or private league, join a league and start with default elo (for users ranking)
-  - Create a 2 teams match with users from a league you belong and select exact date, hour and invitation message
-  - Result confirmation only when one of each team confirms result
-  - ELO and ranking automatically update at result confirmation

   Technologies used: